El Badi Palace

-The palace was neglected after al-Mansur's death in 1603 and eventually fell into ruin after the decline of the Saadian dynasty.
-Its valuable materials (especially marble) were stripped away and reused in other buildings across Morocco.
-Today it is a major tourist attraction in Marrakesh as well as an exhibition space; notably, the Minbar of the Kutubiyya Mosque is displayed here.
+The palace was neglected after al-Mansur's death in 1603 and eventually fell into ruin with the decline of the Saadian dynasty.
+Its valuable materials, particularly marble, were stripped away and reused in other buildings throughout Morocco.
+Today, it is a significant tourist attraction in Marrakesh and serves as an exhibition space.
+Notably, the Minbar of the Kutubiyya Mosque is displayed here.

 Name

 The name el-Badi (البديع), typically translated as "the Incomparable", is one of the 99 Names of God in Islam.
 Ahmad al-Mansur may have chosen the name due to his own reputed piety, but also to reflect his intention to create a superlative palace to impress guests.
 The name also had historical precedents in Moorish palace architecture as it was used to designate one of the pavilions in the Caliph's palace in Cordoba, Spain (al-Andalus).